 There are a variety of programs available to support families who require financial assistance.
 Please visit the following to view more information on these individual programs:

 *** Neptune Terminals Home Run Program is for children aged 5 – 18 years old, through the generous support of Neptune Terminals, registrants to NSBA in financial need, and who have applied and have been found eligible by Athletics For Kids (A4K) to receive some financial support, will have any and all remaining NSBA registration fees paid for.
 In addition, baseball equipment may also be supplied.
 For further details…

 A late registration fee of $25 will be charged to players who register after

 January 15th.
 We have extended this date to after January 31st.

 To cancel registration for a player and request a refund, you must submit your request by email to NSBA Registrar

-Players residing on the North Shore (North Vancouver & West Vancouver), Bowen Island and Lions Bay
+Players residing on the North Shore (North Vancouver & West Vancouver), Bowen Island, Lions Bay, and Squamish.

 The North Shore Baseball Association is proudly affiliated with BC (Minor) Baseball.
 The BC (Minor) Baseball system is not constructed in a way that would allow players to “move up” to older divisions.
 BC (Minor) Baseball is entirely age-based with some tiering by skill level as players progress from 11U (Mosquito) and above.
 At the younger ages, the system promotes long term athlete development through age-based play focused on fun, support and skill development.